Where’d They End Up?

 An Exhibit-10 contract is a one-year, non-guaranteed contract, typically for the NBA’s minimum salary, that can be upgraded to a two-way contract prior to the regular season.

 Players who receive only a standard NBA Summer League invitation generally are not considered likely to compete for a regular-season NBA roster spot.
-A particularly strong Summer League performance could lead to a two-way contract offer and/or an invitation to preseason camp (typically held in early October), but far more often such Summer League-only invitees end up exploring their options in the top European leagues and elsewhere on the international basketball scene.
+A particularly strong Summer League performance can lead to a two-way contract offer and/or an invitation to preseason camp (typically held in early October), but far more often such Summer League-only invitees end up exploring their options in the top European leagues and elsewhere on the international basketball scene.

 2025 ACC Draft Picks, Free-Agent Signees